-- To upload a folder, make sure you have administrative privileges for its contents.
+- To upload a folder, make sure you have administrative rights to its contents.

-- Do not change the contents of the folder during the upload.
+- Do not change folder contents during the upload.

-- You can minimize the app’s browsing window, In this case, the transfer process will continue in the background.
+- You can minimize the app’s browsing window, in which case the transfer will continue in the background.

-- You can always check the progress of the transfer in your online FileWhopper account.
+- You can always check transfer progress in your online FileWhopper account.

 - You have 14 days of storage with FileWhopper for the files and folders that you transfer.
 This period starts from the moment the upload begins.
-Once the storage period expires, your files and folders will be deleted from the app’s servers — unless you purchase additional storage days.
+Once the storage period expires, your file/folder will be deleted from the app’s servers — unless you purchase additional storage days.